This page includes a list of terms used in this guide with definitions.

 status is your best friend!

-Travis CI is the continuous integration testing system built into Adafruit repos to verify that all submitted code builds successfully, and to check code for style and syntax errors.
+Travis CI is the continuous integration testing system that used to be built into Adafruit repos to verify that all submitted code builds successfully, and to check code for style and syntax errors.
 This is the system that will tell you if your code fails the check, and then provide you with a log showing you a detailed list of the errors.
+It was replaced with GitHub Actions in the Spring of 2020, but a small handful of repositories still use it.